basnijholt/nijho.lt/content/post/functional-python/index.md

 ---
-title: "🐍 Functions Over Classes?
-Why I Prefer a Simpler, Functional Style in Python"
+title: "Functions Over Classes?
+Why I Prefer a Simpler, Functional Style in Python 🐍"
 subtitle: Embracing small functions and data classes for clarity, testability, and reduced cognitive load in software development.
 summary: Exploring my preference for a functional programming style in Python, utilizing small, focused functions and simple data-holding classes while largely avoiding inheritance, leading to more maintainable and testable code, while still using classes where they make sense for APIs.
 projects: []
-date: "2025-04-13T00:00:00Z"
+date: "2025-04-14T00:00:00Z"
 draft: false
 featured: false